kudrom/lupulo/docs/layout_language.rst

 of widget will be defined by the layout.

 Other obligatory attribute is *size* which is a dictionary with two keys:
 *height* and *width*.
-Both of these attributes receive as value a number which is the number of pixels that the widget will occlude in the web page.
+The size defines, as his name implies, the size of the widget in the web page :)

 In order to add the widget to the web page, the web page needs to have a html element to bind the widget to.
 This element is called the *anchor* of the widget in the web page and is another obligatory attribute of every layout in the layout file.
+This anchor can be any selector of jquery that resolves to an html element.

 Inheritance
 -----------